-Carolyn DeWitt is the Chief Operations Officer of Rock the Vote.
+Carolyn DeWitt is the President of Rock the Vote.
 A passionate and lifelong champion of the democratic process in the U.S. and abroad, DeWitt has a diverse background in government, politics, international development, education and in the financial sector.

 It was during her time in South Africa, meeting with parties critical to the collapse of the apartheid system and the subsequent building of a democratic state, that DeWitt witnessed the power of youth movements.
 Convinced of the absolute necessity of a health democracy for marginalized groups, she continued on to work in Kenya, participating on the Constitution of Kenya Review Commission during an election year.
 DeWitt also served as senior international advisor to a youth political movement and potential presidential candidate in Madagascar.